alwayshuman/at1c-protocol-official/README.md

 **AT1C** does the same for user approval.

-Instead of building complex identity and permission systems, developers can use AT1C to request, approve, and verify actions with a simple API.
+Instead of building complex identity and permission systems, developers use AT1C to request, approve, and verify actions with a simple API.

 Early-stage protocol.
 Open to ideas, feedback, and collaboration.